jakezatecky/work-etc-client-php/README.md

 Usage is simple.
 Invoke `WorkEtcClient::connect` and pass in your organization's domain, your email, and your password.
-Then, call the `invoke` method and pass in the relavent [operation][operation] and its required parameters as an array.
+Then, call the `invoke` method and pass in the relevant [operation][operation] and its required parameters as an array.

 ``` php
 $domain   = 'yourcompany';